evhub/rabbit/README.md

 Next is the row, so named because it is nothing more than a matrix with one row and many columns.
 The syntax for creating rows is:
 ```
 [1,2,3]		# This will define a 1 by 3 matrix with the items 1, 2, and 3 in it
-[(1,2,3)]	# The brackets are actually converting a list into a row, so the inside can actually be any list
+[(1,2,3)]	# Same as above--the brackets are actually converting a list into a row, so the inside can actually be any list
 ```

 Because it is more complicated and the syntax to define it includes operations you don't know yet, we'll hold off on explaining full matrices until we get to the built-in function that allows them to be created.
 For now we'll just tell you that they're just multiple rows joined together into a full matrix.